The possible adelic indices for elliptic curves admitting a rational cyclic isogeny: Handling the Primes and p = 2 and 3

-We now discuss their rational points.
-The curve \mc{6.24.1.b.1} is an elliptic curve of rank 0.
-It has exactly 6 rational points, all of which are cusps or CM points.
-The curve \mc{18.24.1.b.1} is also an elliptic curve of rank 0, and has 6 points all of which are cusps or CM points.
-The curve \mc{18.72.1.e.1} has 3 points, all of which are cusps or CM points.
 The curve \mc{54.72.3.d.1}, which we denote by $C$, has genus 3, rank 1.
 It has a canonical model in $\mathbb{P}^2$ given by We will use the argument of Section \ref{subsection:sieving}.
 The curve $C$ has at least three rational points.
-Set $P_1:=(1,0,0)$, $P_2:=(0,1,0)$ and $P_3:=(0,0,1)$.
-It has an automorphism $[x, y, z] \mapsto [x, z, y]$.
+Set $P_1:=(1:0:0)$, $P_2:=(0:1:0)$ and $P_3:=(0:0:1)$.
+It has an automorphism $[x: y: z] \mapsto [x: z: y]$.
 The quotient is a rank 1 elliptic curve.
 Therefore, there exists an abelian variety of rank $0$, which we denote $V$, such that the Jacobian of this curve decomposes as $E \times V$.
 For any rational point $P$ on this curve, the point $P-i(P)$ lies in the torsion subgroup of its Jacobian, which we denote by $J_C(\Q)_{\tors}$.
 It suffices to compute preimages of rational points in $J_C(\Q)_{\tors}$ under the map $a \colon C(\Q) \to J_C(\Q)_{\tors}$ given by $P \mapsto P-i(P)$.
 Note that $a$ is injective away from the fixed points of $i$.
 By using local computations, we can deduce that $J_C(\Q)_{\tors}$ is a subgroup of $\Z/3\Z \times \Z/3\Z$.
-Further, we observe that the divisors $D_1:=P_1-P_2$ and $D_2:=P_2-P_3$ are of order 3 and generate $J_C(\Q)_{\tors}$.
+Further, we observe that the classes of the divisors $D_1:=P_1-P_2$ and $D_2:=P_2-P_3$ are of order 3 and generate $J_C(\Q)_{\tors}$.
 One can see that $P_2-i(P_2)$ is equivalent to $D_2$ and $P_3-i(P_3)$ is equivalent to $2D_2.$ Further, by working modulo $5$, we check that there is no divisor of the form $P - i(P)$ which is equivalent to $aD_1+bD_2$ for $(a,b)$ other than $(0,1)$ and $(0,2).$ Therefore, the only rational points of $C$ are the fixed points of $i$ and $\{P_2,P_3\}$.
 It is easy to check that the only fixed point is $P_1$.
 This means that the only rational points are the known ones.
 Two are cusps and one is a CM point.
-The curves \mc{54.72.4.e.1} and \mc{54.72.5.d.1} have a map to some rank 0 elliptic curve.
-Using the code \texttt{ModCrvToEC} \cite{JacobJeremycode} we determine that they have four and three points respectively.
-All are either cusps or CM.
-The curves \mc{18.72.3.j.1}, \mc{18.72.3.n.1} and \mc{18.72.3.m.1} cover \mc{6.24.1.b.1}, which only has cusps and CM points.
-The curves \mc{18.72.3.k.1}, \mc{18.72.3.k.2}, \mc{18.72.3.o.1} and \mc{54.72.3.c.1} cover \mc{18.24.1.b.1}, which has exactly six points, all of which are cusps or CM points.
-The curves \mc{18.72.2.e.1} and \mc{18.72.2.e.2} are genus 2 rank 0.
-Using \texttt{Chabauty0}, we find that they both have 3 points, and all are cusps.
-The curve \mc{18.72.2.f.1} has genus 2, rank 2, and is bielliptic with Weierstrass model We used the following bielliptic model for this curve By Table \ref{tab:biellipticchabauty}, it has six points all of which are CM points.